By Faith Guligado, USTP Cagayan de Oro STRATCOMM

 Padayon is a Visayan term that means to go forward or continue.

 Atty.
 Dionel O. Albina, Chancellor of USTP Cagayan de Oro, and Engr.
 Alex L. Maureal, Vice Chancellor for Finance and Administration of USTP CDO, represented the University.
-There are 14 beneficiary Local Government Units (LGUs) and State College and Universities (SUCs) for the program.
+There are fourteen (14) beneficiary Local Government Units (LGUs) and State Colleges and Universities (SUCs) for the program.

 Beneficiaries and partners show their signed MOU

-USTP has been designated as one of the beneficiary agents to get technical support from the Development Academy of the Philippines in order to execute the Intensified Abot Alam Program (IAAP).
+USTP has been designated as one of the beneficiary agents to get technical support from the Development Academy of the Philippines to execute the Intensified Abot Alam Program (IAAP).